7 Questions to Ask Before Choosing a Wheelchair Ramp for Home Stairs

 1. What Size Ramp Do I Need?

-First, you’ll need to take a look at your stairs and figure out how long you need to ramp to be.
+First, you’ll need to take a look at your stairs and figure out how long you need the ramp to be.

-You’ll also want to make sure your ramp is wide enough to accommodate your or your loved one’s wheelchair.
+You’ll also want to make sure your ramp is wide enough to accommodate you or your loved one’s wheelchair.
 The ADA requires ramps to be, at a minimum, 36 inches wide.

-Your ramp will also need to have a level platform at the top and the bottom.
+Your ramp will also need to have a level platform at the top and bottom.

 2. What Type of Ramp Layout Do I Need?